alextawes19/alextawes19/README.md

 - 👋 Hi, I’m @alextawes19
-- 👀 I’m interested in Software Enineering and Game Devlopment
+- 👀 I’m interested in Software and Game Devlopment
 - 🌱 I’m currently studying computer science as a Junior at the University of Georgia
 - 💞️ I’m looking to collaborate on mini-projects and small games
 - 📫 How to reach me: alextawes8@gmail.com